nihharikadubey/DevOps-Powered-Todo-Application/README.md

-# 🚀 DevOps-Powered Todo Application
+# 🚀 NoteVault: DevOps-Powered Todo Application

 A production-grade Todo application demonstrating modern DevOps practices, complete with CI/CD pipelines, security scanning, and multiple deployment options.
 This project serves as both a practical application and a comprehensive showcase of DevOps best practices including containerization, infrastructure as code, automated testing, and cloud deployment strategies.